kubernetes-sigs/external-dns/docs/faq.md

 The internal one should provision hostnames used on the internal network (perhaps inside a VPC), and the external one to expose DNS to the internet.

-To do this with ExternalDNS you can use the `--annotation-filter` to specifically tie an instance of ExternalDNS to an instance of a ingress controller.
-Let's assume you have two ingress controllers `nginx-internal` and `nginx-external` then you can start two ExternalDNS providers one with `--annotation-filter=kubernetes.io/ingress.class in (nginx-internal)` and one with `--annotation-filter=kubernetes.io/ingress.class in (nginx-external)`.
+To do this with ExternalDNS you can use the `--ingress-class` to specifically tie an instance of ExternalDNS to an instance of a ingress controller.
+Let's assume you have two ingress controllers `nginx-internal` and `nginx-external` then you can start two ExternalDNS providers one with `--ingress-class=nginx-internal` and one with `--ingress-class=nginx-external`.

-If you need to search for multiple values of said annotation, you can provide a comma separated list, like so:
+If you need to search for multiple ingress classes, you can specify the argument multiple times, like so:
-`--annotation-filter=kubernetes.io/ingress.class in (nginx-internal, alb-ingress-internal)`.
+`--ingress-class=nginx-internal --ingress-class=alb-ingress-internal`.

+The `--ingress-class` argument will check both the ingressClassName field as well as the deprecated `kubernetes.io/ingress.class` annotation.

+Note: the `--ingress-class` argument cannot be used at the same time as a `kubernetes.io/ingress.class` annotation filter; if you do this an error will be raised.

 Beware when using multiple sources, e.g. `--source=service --source=ingress`, `--annotation-filter` will filter every given source objects.
 If you need to filter only one specific source you have to run a separated external dns service containing only the wanted `--source`  and `--annotation-filter`.